 According to recent local news report, the city intends to invest heavily and offer a large network of shared bikes.
 Stations will be installed in all areas of the city, with about 50,000 bikes.
 The plan is still under review at the city level.
 Rio’s secretary of transportation, Jilmar Tatto, gave no timeline nor estimated cost for the project, but he confirmed that a proposal had been presented to São Paulo mayor Fernando Haddad.

 Current bike-sharing systems in São Paulo

 São Paulo already has a few bike-sharing systems.
-The largest, Bike Sampa, is sponsored by Itaú Bank, with around 100,000 bicycles at stations throughout the city.
+The largest, Bike Sampa, is sponsored by Itaú Bank, with around 1,000 bicycles and 100 stations throughout the city.
 Cyclists can also find rentals available from the Our Bike system operated by the Parada Vital Institute since 2009.
 Our Bike offers 240 bikes for rent at 17 subway stations and four bus terminals throughout Rio.